arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

   TODO: still a regular option (not obsoleted) even though it previously stated "This option is only necessary if you use an external authentication system like LDAP."
 - The `--server.local-authentication` startup option has been obsoleted and will be fully removed in a future version
-- The `ldap` log topic is no longer available
+- The `ldap` log topic is no longer available and specifying it in the `--log.level` startup option raises a warning

 ## Little-endian on-disk key format for the RocksDB storage engine